chuntungho/fluent-bit-docker/README.md

 ## Test

-> NOT TO use `stdout` OUTPUT, or will lead to dead loop
+> DON'T use stdout OUTPUT, otherwise it will cause an infinite loop.

 ```sh
 docker run --rm \